 If you have never heard of this, you need to know about it now.
 It was on the news a while back after a rash of bullying reports came out after the release of a new app called “Yik Yak.”
 Seemingly a harmless social media app for youngsters, the app was intended to be for college students, to allow them to connect with their local friends and students online.
 But younger kids in high school and middle school got a hold of the app, and started using it to target specific kids and groups they didn’t like.
 Some kids have been getting on the app and creating false user names and fake identities and using the app to terrorize kids.
 The biggest problem with it is due to the fact that it involves people all within a central geographical location.
 This causes increased danger to local students and people in the online chat rooms due to the fact that many of them know where the person is in real life.

 In many incidents of cyber bullying, while alarming and bothersome, the victim does not often feel any real danger from the person as long as they can remain anonymous in chats and online conversations.
 They do not feel any physical threat from such individuals as long as they are located a long distance away.
 But there is an inherent sense of danger when the people they are chatting with who have bullied them are located in the same town, and rightfully so.
 This was the primary problem with the Yik Yak cyberbullying situation as to why it was considered so dangerous.

 All cyber bullying is bad.
 It creates fear in the heart of those who are bullied and keeps them from being able to enjoy life.
 Some have even committed suicide due to the extreme humiliation such cyber bullying causes.
-When people ask “why is cyber bullying a problem?” it often bothers me because I think what they are saying is that too big a deal is made about it.
+When people ask “why is cyber bullying a problem?” it is often ignorant, because what they are saying is that too big a deal is made about it.
 What do you think?

 It IS a Big Deal!